 Fireworks are, of course, extremely dangerous.
 On Independence Day in the US, it is thought that fireworks will be responsible for around 40% of all fires reported.
 It pays to be safe around anything with gunpowder in its casing!

-Do you have any interesting or fun facts about fireworks we’ve not mentioned?
-Share them here in the comments section below!
+Do you know any fun facts about fireworks?
+Share them in the comments below!